 All applicants must submit their applications online using the online portal managed by the Institute of International Education (IIE).
 Please be sure to read the information below before proceeding to your application.

 Recipients of this grant conduct research at the International Research Center for Cultural Studies (University of Art and Design-Linz in Vienna, or ifk).
-Research should be relevant to the ifk's overall research program, especially to its current thematic research foci (“cultures of translation” and “different work”).
+Research should be relevant to the ifk's overall research program, especially to its current thematic research foci ("situated in the global," "different work," and “cultures of translation”).
 The ifk offers a public lecture, and grantees can participate in ifk events, workshops, and conferences.
 In order to facilitate the academic exchange among the fellows, the ifk expects grantees to participate in all fellow lectures and fellow meetings.
 The ifk will provide senior fellows with an office space and access to library, computer, internet, and email facilities.
 Senior fellows are also encouraged to interact with ifk research fellows and junior fellows.

 This research grant is open to faculty of all academic ranks with a PhD, appropriate teaching experience, and relevant expertise.